 Without further delay, here’s the lineup of freshly stamped baseballs to be used this season.
 These include original artwork files that we’ve mocked up, followed by donated images of game-used baseballs, and additional information we can share with confidence about other upcoming baseballs.
 We’ll close it out with some unconfirmed prognostication and rumors.
 And maybe a bonus sneak peek or two will be added later.

-Making their Major League Debut: Anaheim Angels, Houston Astros, Seattle Mariners, San Diego Padres 2025 City Connect Baseballs
+Making their Major League Debuts: Marlins, SF Giants, LA Angels, Astros, Mariners, & SD Padres 2025 City Connect Baseballs

 Some know the Padres have already used their CC2025 ball.
 They made the cut and took the field in the team’s second game of the season.
 It’s likely they’ll use them during all Friday home games in which they’ll sport their CC uniforms.